Syncleus/Ferma/docs/annotations/overview.md

 the method signature can be anything.

 Method names that are annotated must have one of the following prefixes: add, get, remove, set, is.
-Exactly which prefixes are varies from one annotation to the next so see the annotations detailed documentation to make that determination.
-It is also possible to override this behavior by setting the operation argument availible on most annotations which defaults to `AUTO` when not specified.
+Exactly which prefixes are allowed varies from one annotation to the next so see the annotation's detailed documentation to make that determination.
+It is also possible to override this behavior by setting the `operation` argument available on most annotations which defaults to `AUTO`.